Angular-Wave/angular.ts/src/services/http/http.md

        * allows third party website to turn your JSON resource URL into
        * [JSONP](http://en.wikipedia.org/wiki/JSONP) request under some conditions.
 To
        * counter this your server can prefix all JSON requests with following string `")]}',\n"`.
-       * AngularJS will automatically strip the prefix before processing it as JSON.
+       * AngularTS will automatically strip the prefix before processing it as JSON.
        *
        * For example if your server needs to return:
        *``js